What do boxing, tango dancing, and business negotiations have in common?

 You might think about…

-a boxing ring, testosterone, the smell of blood, sweat, and leather, a win or lose situation, a screaming audience, – and knock out.
+a box ring, testosterone, the smell of blood, sweat and leather, a win or loose situation, a screaming audience, – and knock out.

 Tango